 Using bee’s wax is possible, but much less durable and waterproof, although it smells nice.
 If you use just linseed oil…get ready to wait for a couple of weeks for curing.
 Microcrystalline wax has a texture similar to an old chewing gum which you’ve probably peeled off from under a seat in school; not so sticky but very pliant.
 Yeah, it’s an oil product but it’s approximately a billion times better and just as easy to apply as other waxes, including the likes of Fjällräven Greenland wax or the fat/oil/wax I have used for motorbiking gear throughout the years.
 To have a really water proof paddling jacket, you shouldn’t use heavy cotton cloth like I did here, but it’s a lot of fun to try!

 Your finished wax goop could cost as little as $3/lbs.
 A bar of Fjällräven Greenland wax is $10 in Sweden and weighs 90g (0.2 lbs).
 I would probably have needed five of those to coat my sturdy tent canvas.

-Btw I tried leather and D-rings instead of paracord but it snapped at T + 1.
+Btw I tried leather and D-rings instead of paracord but it snapped at T + 1 second.
 Will replace the cockpit paracord for a bungee.
-These are just prototyopes, when I’ve made a proper design I will update my learnings here.
+These are just prototyopes, when I’ve made a proper design I will update my learnings on my other blog.
 They won’t be nearly as waterproof as my Reed Chillcheater paddle suit material, but it’s a lot of fun!
 Any suggestions (like a pocket perhaps?) welcome!

 The kayak pic above is taken the other day.
 If you want you can take a tour around Stockholm with me on Youtube.